-This Difference Magic Square can be solved by guess and check, where the students guess where the numbers go into the 3 by 3 grid and then check whether this gives the correct solution.
+This Difference Magic Square can be solved by guess and check, as the students guess where the numbers go into a 3 by 3 grid and then check whether this gives the correct solution.
 The most efficient way to solve this problem, however, is to use algebra.
-It would be a good idea to have your students first try non-algebraic techniques, such as guess and check, to emphasise the efficiency of algebra.
+Encourage your students to first try non-algebraic techniques, such as guess and check, to emphasise the efficiency of algebra.

-She wonders if it is possible to place the numbers 1 through to 9 in a 3 by 3 grid, so that in any direction of three squares (across, down or diagonally) the sum of the first and last numbers minus the centre number gives the same answer.
+Tui wonders if it is possible to place the numbers 1 through to 9 in a 3 by 3 grid, so that in any direction of three squares (across, down or diagonally), the sum of the first and last numbers minus the centre number gives the same answer.

 If it is possible, how many different answers exist?

-Reconvene the class and have them discuss their progress so far.
-Write on the board the steps made to that point.
+- Reconvene the class and have them discuss their progress so far.
+Record the steps made to this point.

-Let the students write up what they have discovered.
+- Have the students share solutions as a class and individually write up what they have discovered.

-Drawing up a 3 by 3 grid, label the grid cells as following:
+Draw up a 3 by 3 grid.
+Label the grid cells as following: